 The chorus is the most important part of a song.
 This is the catchy part that repeats throughout the song and sticks in the listeners head.
 This is why you should focus on the chorus right from the start.

 A chorus shouldn’t be complicated and it’s best to keep it simple.
 Listen to your favourite choruses and they will typically be memorable and the standout section of the song.
 There are usually far fewer lyrics in a chorus because you want it to be as easy as possible for the listener to remember it.

 If you’ve written some progressions then take your favourite and use that as a foundation for the chorus.
 Alternatively, you can start with the hook and then build the chords around that.

 4. Listen to pop hooks

 The hook is the melody that makes a pop song great.
+When you’re learning how to write a pop song, try focusing on writing great hooks.
 A strong hook will keep the listener coming back to the song and make it unforgettable, even after a single listen.